this-is-bennyk/VRC-Whack-a-Mole-Prefab/README.md

 ## Known Issues
 - The [VRC Whack-a-Mole Prefab](https://vrchat.com/home/launch?worldId=wrld_7077a8d7-19e7-4c8a-bc45-99714abfe724) world is not compatible on Quest
 - It is unknown if the machine works on Quest, haven't had the chance to try it.
-Lmk if it's not!
+Lmk if it does / doesn't!
-- The game may suddenly stop working if the person playing leaves
+- The game may suddenly stop working if the person playing leaves, or if it is continuing to work:
 - The game does not tell you who the play session got switched to when a person leaves mid-game